Punktum-dk/epp-service-specification/README.md

 - The Change Password operation will only change the password on the sandbox environment
 - The sandbox environment is available at: epp-sandbox.dk-hostmaster.dk port 700
-- This environment is available to both registrars and nameserver administrators
+- This environment is available to both registrars and name server administrators

 Please note that when you first start to use the EPP sandbox environment, the access credentials are matching your production credentials.
-If these do not work as expected (e.g. error `2200`). please contact: tech@dk-hostmaster.dk to get the credentials synhcronized.
+If these do not work as expected (e.g. error `2200`). please contact: tech@dk-hostmaster.dk to get the credentials synchronized.

 <a id="implementation-requirements"></a>
 ## Implementation Requirements